amosehiguese/stats/CONTRIBUTING.md

-# Contributing to the Stats Package
+# Contributing to the Statistics Package

 Thank you for your interest in contributing to this Go package!
 Here are some guidelines to help you get started.